Film by Fledge Director: Maria Leon 3D artist: Bondo Soundtrack: @TheBlaze_Prod SFX + VO: @sonhousetweets

 Sign the petition calling on Qatar to ensure effective implementation of reforms to protect migrant workers from forced labor.
 Send a message to Football Associations asking them to call on FIFA to set up a compensation fund for migrant workers.

-Bide Majakoti knows the horror of forced labor and modern day slavery in Qatar first-hand.
-He travelled from Nepal on the promise of a well-paid job and paid high recruitment fees to secure it.
-When he arrived in Qatar he was forced to accept a different job and his nightmare with exploitation and modern slavery began.
+Bide Majakoti knows the horror of forced labor and modern-day slavery in Qatar first-hand.
+He traveled from Nepal on the promise of a well-paid job and paid high recruitment fees to secure it.
+When he arrived in Qatar he was forced to accept a different job and his nightmare of exploitation and modern slavery began.

 Since 2018, the Qatari government and the International Labour Organization have collaborated on a series of reforms to the kafala sponsorship system.